jclavier44/WagoGSDMLTextlengthLimiter/README.md

 # WagoGSDMLTextlengthLimiter
 Wago GSD file reducer for S7-1200 memory compatibility
+Motivation: The original Wago GSD file is too big for S7-1200 PLCs; After analysis of the huge GSD, we see that the diag messages are very long

-The node.js script "ProcessGSDML.js" will reduce the info and diag texts to 20 characters from the primary language (englich) and delete other language (german)
+Goal: The node.js script "ProcessGSDML.js" will reduce the info and diag texts to 20 characters from the primary language (englich) and delete other language (german)

 1) Install node.js (tested with v20)
 2) Install xml2js with npm